-.105 Notification Procedure
+.941114051 Notification Procedure

-Any City employee that sustains a potential risk exposure is responsible for immediately reporting the exposure to the appropriate supervisor or designee and call the City of Tulsa's injury hotline.
-The supervisor will complete the 905-A injury reporting form and shall ensure that the exposed worker completes Part I: Exposed Work Section of the OSDH Form 207 (Appendix B) and submits it to their department's designated person.
+Any City employee who that sustains a potential risk exposure is responsible for immediately reporting that the exposure to the appropriate supervisor or designee and call the City of Tulsa's injury hotline.
+The supervisor will complete for the 905-ATUL 4307-C injury reporting form and In addition the supervisor shall ensure that the exposed worker completes Part 1: Exposed Work Section of the OSDH Communicable Disease Risk Exposure Report Form, OSDH #Form 207 (Appendix B) and submits it to his/hertheir department's designated person.

-- .106 For non-sworn departments the employee's supervisor or management designee shall be responsible for having the circumstances of the exposure reviewed by the City Physician or a licensed health care professional to determine if a risk exposure occurred.
+.9421061142 TFor non-sworn departments the employee's supervisor or management designee designated person shall be responsible for having the circumstances of the exposure reviewed by the City Physician or a licensed health care professional to determine if a risk exposure occurred.
 A designated person shall be named by the Police and the Fire Departments.
+The licensed health care professional should use guidelines of the Centers for Disease Control to make this determination.

+- .943 A designated person shall be named by the Police and the Fire Departments.

-The licensed health care professional should use guidelines of the Centers for Disease Control to make this determination. - .107 The supervisor shall ensure that the exposed employee takes the completed Part I: Exposed Worker Section of OSDH Form 207 (Appendix B) to City Medical for evaluation of the exposure.
-If the exposure has the potential for transmission of a communicable disease such as Hepatitis, HIV, or meningococcus as determined by the City Physician or other licensed health care provider, Part I: Exposed Worker Section of OSDH Form 207 (Appendix B), yellow copy will be completed and sent to the OSDH by the health care provider.
-The yellow copy is sent to the OSDH.
-The employee or the department's designee will then physically take the green form, Part II, to the health care provider, if a source person is known.
+The Safety and Health Section of the Labor Relations Division of the Personnel Department shall act as the designated person for all other City departments. - .944114407 The supervisor shall ensure that the exposed employee takes the completed "Part I: Exposed Worker Section of OSDH Form 207 (Appendix B)" to City Medical for evaluation of the exposure.
+If the exposure has the potential for transmission of a communicable disease such as Hepatitis, -B,-HIV, -or meningococcus as determined by the City Physician or other licensed health care provider, Part I: Exposed Worker Section of the formOSDH Form 207 (Appendix B), Part 1, yellow copy will be completed and sent to the OSDH by the health care provider.
+(If the exposure is determined not to be a significant exposure, the form, Part 1, yellow copy, will bereturned to the employee's designee for filing in the departmental files).
+If tThe yellow copy is sent to the OSDH_T. tThe employee or the department's designee will then physically take the green form, Part II, to the health care provider, if a source person is known.
 Part II of the form is to be completed by the source person's health care provider or designee.
 After completion it shall immediately be sent by mail to the OSDH by the health care provider.
 Part III is to be completed by the OSDH.
-City Medical will inform the exposed employee if they have or have not been exposed to a communicable disease and make recommendations for appropriate follow-up care.
+By law the OSDH has the responsibility to City Medical will inform the exposed employee if they have or have not been exposed to a communicable disease and make recommendations for appropriate follow-up care.
+The City employee then has the responsibility of notifying City Medical of the need for any follow-up and/or of anyrecommendations made by the OSDH.

-.11 Definitions
+.121 Selected Definitions